webiny/webiny-js/packages/pulumi-app/README.md

 The `@webiny/pulumi-app` package enables creation of flexible Pulumi apps (programs).

-More specifically, a Pulumi app not only encapsulates the essential Pulumi program code defined by developers, but also provides a way to adjust any defined cloud infrastructure resource configuration and even add new resources into the mix.
+More specifically, a Pulumi app not only encapsulates the essential Pulumi program code defined by developers, but also, once defined, provides a way to adjust any defined cloud infrastructure resource configuration and even add new resources into the mix.

 This is useful when you just want to export a simple constructor function to the user, and not bother them with all the internals.
 And, as mentioned, in those rare cases when the user actually needs to perform further adjustments, a Pulumi app provides a way to do it.